TN1ck/aal/README.md

 ### play

 1. Download play (http://downloads.typesafe.com/play/2.2.1/play-2.2.1.zip).
 2. Extract the .zip and place it somewhere, create an `alias` to the `play` command.
 For this open your `.bashrc/.zsrrc` and add the line: `alias play="~/...where you put it.../play-2.2.1/play"`.
 3. Download and install Java 7 SDK.

 To run the project just execute `play run`.
 It normally runs on port 9000. http:localhost:9000/index should work.

+### database

+1. Install PostgreSQL, make sure it runs on port 5432.
+2. Use Postgres' commandline utility `psql` and issue command `create database aal;` there.
+3. Make sure user `postgres` has full access rights on database `aal` that you created in the previous step.

 ### angular